 Now if you are not using a numbered notebook you number each page as you go.

-When using a bullet journal it is better to get used to write each page’s topic (heading) and page number first.
-And immediately add it to index before making an entry.
+When using a bullet journal it is better to get used to writing each page’s topic (heading) and page number first.
+And immediately add it to the index before making an entry.

-Future log is the place to write down your events, tasks and goals for the next six months.
+A future log is a place to write down your events, tasks, and goals for the next six months.
 It helps to have a quick glance at the upcoming events in the future log.

-Divide each page in 3 equal parts by drawing horizontal lines.
+Divide each page into 3 equal parts by drawing horizontal lines.
 Write down the names of the months in each column.
 Add your entries.

 You can note down birthdays, anniversaries, meetings, vacation trips etc.